-Section I - ADMINISTRATIVE SERVICES MINISTRY AREA (Rev. 11-22)
+Section I - ADMINISTRATIVE SERVICES MINISTRY AREA (Rev. 09-24)

-The session, in response to the Book of Order, (G-3.0201c) and (G-3.0106), has established the Administrative Services Ministry Area because "administration enables the church to give effective witness in the world to God's new creation in Jesus Christ and strengthens the church's witness to the mission of the tribune God."
+The session, in response to the Book of Order, (G-3.0106), and (G-3.0201c) has established the Administrative Services Ministry Area for effective worship and work of the church.
 Activities of this ministry area provide the session an organized way to perform its responsibilities.
 It trains and develops officers for leadership positions, fulfills the session's duties to and for all persons employed by the church, ensures that effective and reliable communication is dispensed for all members/visitors and conducts a year-round stewardship program.